Jonathan56/Jonathan56.github.io/index.md

 &nbsp;

 !['Lancey']({{ site.baseurl }}/assets/image/lancey_logo.jpg){:width="300px"}
 **[Lancey Energy Storage](https://www.lancey.fr/en/)** from 2019 to present time.
 My work is focused on "collective self-consumption".
-The objective is to foster sobriety and efficient consumption from cooperative interactions within the community.
+The objective is to foster sobriety and efficient consumption from cooperative interactions within a local community.
 &nbsp;

 &nbsp;